vzina/phpF/README.md

-# phpfmt
+# phpf

-The **phpfmt** project was busted and development got stagnated in 2016.
-This is a fork aimed at continuing the development of **phpfmt**.
+The **phpf** project was busted and development got stagnated in 2016.
+This is a fork aimed at continuing the development of **phpf**.

 ## What Is It ?

-**phpfmt** formats PHP code by making it readable and following a specific coding guideline.
+**phpf** formats PHP code by making it readable and following a specific coding guideline.

 ## Requirements